wmutschl/Computational-Macroeconomics/README.md

 - [ ] Fiscal multipliers (Linde and Trabandt, 2017, Journal of Applied Econometrics)
 - [ ] Optimal environmental policy (Heutel, 2012, Review of Economic Dynamics; Annicchiarico and Di Dio, 2015, Journal of Environmental Economics and Management)
 - [ ] Equity premium puzzle (Jermann, 1998, Journal of Monetary Economics)
-- [ ] Zero-lower bound on nominal interest rates (Guerrieri and Iacoviello, 2015, Journal of Monetary Economics)
+- [ ] Zero-lower bound on nominal interest rates, irreversible investment (Guerrieri and Iacoviello, 2015, Journal of Monetary Economics)
 - [ ] Rare disasters (Fernandez-Villaverde and Levintal, 2018, Quantitative Economics; Isore and Szczerbowicz, 2017, Journal of Economic Dynamics and Control)
 - [ ] Endogenous Banking Crises (Boissay, Collard, and Smets, 2016, Journal of Political Economy)